 Encryption Is a One-Way Street; There’s no Going Back

 If you turn on encryption for your Android phone or tablet, there’s usually no way to reverse the process, short of doing a factory reset of the device and starting over.
 Sure, some manufacturers may offer an option to encrypt and then decrypt, but this option is not generally available.

 If Your Device Is Rooted, You’ll Need to (Temporarily) Unroot It

-Many Android users root their device to give them access to features of the device and operating system that may not normally be available.
-This is similar to having Administrator access to a computer or network, which allows a user to perform actions that are not available to the average user.
+Many Android users root their devices to give them access to features of the device and operating system that may not normally be available.
+Rooting is similar to having Administrator access to a computer or network, which allows a user to perform actions that are not available to the average user.